-WASHINGTON, D.C. -- U.S. Housing and Urban Development Secretary Shaun Donovan and Federal Emergency Management Agency Administrator Craig Fugate announced today a second extension to the Disaster Housing Assistance Program-Ike (DHAP-Ike), giving families who were displaced by Hurricanes Ike and Gustav more time to transition to long-term housing solutions.
-This extension increases the total length of the program to two years for eligible families.
+WASHINGTON, D.C. -- U.S. Housing and Urban Development Secretary Shaun Donovan and Federal Emergency Management Agency Administrator Craig Fugate announced today an additional extension to the Disaster Housing Assistance Program-Ike (DHAP-Ike), giving families in Texas and Louisiana who were displaced by Hurricanes Ike and Gustav until March 31, 2011 to transition to permanent housing solutions.

-This extension will give approximately 9,200 families who continue to participate in the program an additional five months, or until October 31, 2010, to transition from the program that has provided temporary rental assistance and case management to families since November 2008.
-The program was scheduled to end on May 27.
+This extension will give the 6,000 families who continue to participate in the program an additional five months to transition from the program.
+The DHAP program has provided temporary rental assistance to families since November 2008, and was scheduled to end on October 31, 2010.

-DHAP-Ike provided full rental payments to participating families for the first six months.
+This program provided full rental payments to participating families for the first six months.
 On May 1, 2009, families began paying $50 towards the rent.
 Each month thereafter, the tenant's portion of the rent increased by $50 until the tenant began paying the full rent or ended their participation in the program.
 The incremental rent payments will continue during this extension period.
-After May 2009, families whose housing expenses – rent and mortgage for personal residence that remained uninhabitable – exceed 30 percent of their post-disaster income, who also meet other program obligations, continued receiving DHAP-Ike assistance.
+After May 2009, families whose housing expenses – rent and mortgage for personal residences that remained uninhabitable – exceeded 30 percent of their post-disaster income, and who also met other program requirements, continued receiving DHAP-Ike assistance.
 DHAP-Ike subsidized eligible families’ rent anywhere in the U.S.

 Media contacts: HUD: Donna White 202-708-0685/FEMA News Desk: (202) 646-3272